Skip to content

 Host-session behavior:

-• runner messages with an id that does not match the active session are ignored
+• runner messages are accepted only when their id matches the active session

 • tool_result is correlated by callId